mhawarey/cxtf/README.md

 Reference implementation for the paper:

-> **Hawarey, M. (2026).** A Constellation-Aware Transformer Architecture for Multi-GNSS Positioning: Learned Inter-System Bias Estimation and Attention-Based Satellite Selection. *AIR Journal of Engineering & Technology*, Vol. 2026.
+> **Hawarey, M. (2026).** A Constellation-Aware Transformer Architecture for Multi-GNSS Positioning: Learned Inter-System Bias Estimation and Attention-Based Satellite Selection. *AIR Journal of Engineering and Technology*, Vol. 2026. (this section will be updated once paper is published)

 ## Overview